Hull One World Shop Logo Fairtrade Label

 Carefully add the liquid to the cooking pot.

-Cover tightly (use cling film or aluminium foil if necessary) and cook on minimum heat for about 30 minutes (until everything is tender) and the liquid has been absorbed.
+Cover tightly (use cling film or aluminium foil if necessary) and cook over the lowest possible heat for about 45 minutes (until everything is tender) and the liquid has been absorbed.

 To serve